 He experimented with passing current through long and short wires and wires of various thicknesses.
-He concluded that the current varies depending on the resistance of the wire.
-The greater the resistance the lower the current and vice versa.
+He concluded that current varies in direct ratio to the resistance of the wires.
 His theory became known as Ohm's Law.

 The international standard unit for electric resistance, the ohm, was named after him.